YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++
 **ydb_ztrap_new (gtm_ztrap_new)** specifies whether a SET $ZTRAP also implicitly performs a NEW $ZTRAP before the SET.

-The ydb_env_set and gtmschrc scripts sets the following environment variables.
+The ydb_env_set and gtmcshrc scripts sets the following environment variables.
 YottaDB recommends using the ydb_env_set script (or the ydb script which sources ydb_env_set) to set up an environment for YottaDB.

 +------------------------------------------------+--------------------------------------------------------+
 | Environment Variables                          | Set up by YottaDB shell scripts                        |